AngleSaxonJute/AngleSaxonJute.github.io/_posts/2023-05-15-ai-regulation-in-the-european-union-safeguarding-fundamental-rights-and-promoting-trustworthy-ai.markdown

 The European Parliament has also played a crucial role in shaping the AI debate at the EU level.
 In 2017, the Parliament called for the assessment of AI's impact and the drafting of an EU framework for AI.
 Subsequently, it adopted several resolutions in 2020 and 2021, urging EU action and the adoption of legislation on AI in various fields, including ethics, liability, and civil and military uses.

-The Council of the EU, representing the member states, has repeatedly called for the adoption of common AI rules.
+The EU Council, representing the member states, has repeatedly called for the adoption of common AI rules.
 In 2020, the Council called on the Commission to propose concrete measures, considering existing legislation and adopting a risk-based and proportionate regulatory approach.
 The Council also emphasised the importance of identifying, predicting, and responding to the potential impacts of digital technologies, including AI, on fundamental rights.

 To inform the development of AI regulation, the European Commission conducted a public consultation in 2020 and published an Impact Assessment of the proposed regulation.
 The assessment identified six main problems related to AI systems: increased risks to safety and security, violations of fundamental rights and Union values, inadequate authorities' powers and resources, legal uncertainty, mistrust in AI, and fragmented measures hindering the cross-border AI single market.